kubevela/kubevela.github.io/docs/end-user/components/references.md

 ---
-title: Built-in ParsedComponents Type
+title: Built-in Components Type
 ---

 This documentation will walk through all the built-in component types sorted alphabetically.

-> It was generated automatically by [scripts](../../contributor/cli-ref-doc), please don't update manually, last updated at 2024-10-10T15:56:12-07:00.
+> It was generated automatically by [scripts](../../contributor/cli-ref-doc), please don't update manually, last updated at 2025-10-18T02:39:31Z.

 ## Cron-Task